facesthe/toml_const/README.md

 ## Table substitution

+File substitution is supported.
+The first path that exists and satisfies the following conditions will be used.
+These conditions are, in order of precedence:

+- if a substitute path has the `use` keyword prefixed
+- iif a toml file contains `use = true` at the root level

-Multiple child files can be specified in the macro expression.
+Multiple substitute files can be specified in the macro expression.
 The first file containing a `use = true` key will be merged into the parent file.

 These files may contain secrets or other sensitive information that you don't want to check into version control.